The-Fuse/Flask_app_on_heroku/readme.md

 }
 ```

-##### PATCH "/actors/int:actor_id"
+##### PATCH "/students/int:student_id"
-- Used to change details of a specific actor
+- Used to change details of a specific student
 - Request Parameters: Present
-    actor_id: actor ID needed to be changed
+    student_id: student ID needed to be changed
 - Returns :
 ```
 {